Marco Polo (1982 TV series): Part Three

 That night in Shangdu, Marco Polo family is treated by Kublai Khan to a feast plus live entertainment for the night.
-The next morning, Kublai Khan and his son Chikin invite Marco Polo to a private meeting on the waterfront in a lake.
+The next morning, Kublai Khan and his son, Prince Chinkin invite Marco Polo to a private meeting on the waterfront in a lake.
 He converses with the khan, discussing a lot of things.
 One of the things he is intrigued by is the devices they have to tell time, that is different from using the solar devices the western employ.
 The ruler asks for knowledge of other places, a request he responds with fascinated places such as Kashgar and cloths produced with asbestos.
 Pleasing the ruler with his knowledge, Marco Polo gains favor for his frankness to the ruler.
 Marco is tasked to update the maps of the empire, a task he eagerly does.

 Marco continues to bond with Chinkin, the ruler's son.
 As they went on a hunting trip, the son has an epileptic seizure and is brought back to Kublai.
 Marco Polo is appointed at a position in the court of the Kublai Khan.
 Due to his rise of the power in the court, he is gaining new enemies: the priests led by Saiamon who believe that the Kublai is coming under bad influence from foreigner influence.
 As Chinkin and Marco arrive at the Great Wall, he learns the Great Wall is constructed by people commanded by the emperor.
 He is also told of the story of Meng Jiangnu, who cries of the grief of her dead husband, who worked on the great wall, destroyed a portion of the wall so it was unable to be reconstructed.

 Later that night, Marco's good Chinese friend is executed because he witnessed the epilepsy of the son of Kublai.